alexji/mikerun/README.md

 - [ ] Add exposure time calculator

 ## Instrument Notes
-* 3-7-2019: since my last run in Nov 2018, they moved the quartz lamp to be a bit further away.
+* 2019-3-7: since my last run in Nov 2018, they moved the quartz lamp to be a bit further away.
 I find calibration times need about 3-4x more exposure to achieve similar counts.
 The ThAr should not be affected.
-* 6-13-2019: the lamp apparently has been moved back, since we needed much shorter exposure times this run.
+* 2019-6-13: the lamp apparently has been moved back, since we needed much shorter exposure times this run.
+* 2020-12-19: there are problems with the ADC alignment between the two parts, which can cause you to lose as much as 90% of the light on the blue end.
+It will be fixed soon, but make sure to keep an eye out for this!
+You can see if there's a problem by looking at the object trace with respect to wavelength (which should be perfectly down the middle if the ADC is working well)

 # Reduction Instructions